After unusual request, Nevada bond availability report recirculated

 Typically, the treasurer’s office issues the report at the start of each legislative session in January of odd-numbered years, giving lawmakers guidance surrounding Nevada’s bonding capacity and financial proposals.
 The governor and Legislature then make budget decisions and vote on spending.
 Issuances then go to the Nevada Board of Finance for approval and the treasurer determines the release of bonds.

-Because no updated report was issued by the time of the November special legislative session, state lawmakers and members of the Governor’s Finance Office publicly griped about the situation in bill hearings.
+Because no updated report was issued by the time of the November special legislative session, a state lawmaker and members of the Governor’s Finance Office publicly griped about the situation in bill hearings.
 Sen. Dina Neal (D-North Las Vegas) said legislators were “flying blind” without it in a Nov.
 13 hearing about a proposal to issue bonds for a new building on UNR’s campus, which was later paid for via direct state funding.

 “We have the responsibility to deal with the finance and state debt,” Neal said.
 “Does the Legislature not have any power to either compel, subpoena or do anything in order to get that?”